 shoe Wash Protocol

-You will notice on the Event Schedule that everyday there will be a shoe wash station open at the Event Village.
+You will notice on the Event Schedule that there will be a shoe wash station open at the Event Village.
 This will be a soapy tub with hand scrubbers that you will use to remove any soil from your shoes.
-It will be mandatory for ALL runners and crew who will be accessing any part of the GPT trail or National Park to wash their shoes at the shoe wash and only put them on just before leaving to go to the start.
-If you plan on changing your shoes mid race, please ensure that you wash ALL shoes that you are considering running in before each day you are racing.
+This is essential for the runners who have dirty shoes to give them a good general clean before stepping onto the trails.

 Why are we doing this?
 It is to stop the spread of harmful fungus throughout the National Park.
 Please Read this information from the Parks Victoria website.